publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch69/m__us_usc_t42_s5318.md

  __Amendments__

     1994—Subsec. (o).
 [Pub.
-L. 103–233, § 232(b)][/us/pl/103/233/s232/b], inserted before period at end “, except that amounts available to the Secretary for use under this subsection as of October 1, 1993, and amounts released to the Secretary pursuant to subsection (t) of this section may be used to provide grants under [section 5308(q) of this title][/us/usc/t42/s5308/q].”
+L. 103–233][/us/pl/103/233], § 232(b), inserted before period at end “, except that amounts available to the Secretary for use under this subsection as of October 1, 1993, and amounts released to the Secretary pursuant to subsection (t) of this section may be used to provide grants under [section 5308(q) of this title][/us/usc/t42/s5308/q].”

     Subsec. (t).
 [Pub.
-L. 103–233, § 232(c)(1)][/us/pl/103/233/s232/c/1], added subsec. (t).
+L. 103–233][/us/pl/103/233], § 232(c)(1), added subsec. (t).

     1988—Subsec. (a).
 [Pub.
-L. 100–242, § 501(c)][/us/pl/100/242/s501/c], substituted “There are authorized to be appropriated to carry out this section $225,000,000 for fiscal year 1988, and $225,000,000 for fiscal year 1989.
+L. 100–242][/us/pl/100/242], § 501(c), substituted “There are authorized to be appropriated to carry out this section $225,000,000 for fiscal year 1988, and $225,000,000 for fiscal year 1989.
 Any amount appropriated under this subsection shall remain available until expended.” for “Of the total amount approved in appropriation Acts under [section 5303 of this title][/us/usc/t42/s5303] for each of the fiscal years 1982 and 1983, not more than $500,000,000 shall be available for each of the fiscal years 1982 and 1983 for grants under this section.
 There are authorized to be appropriated to carry out the provisions of this section not to exceed $440,000,000 for each of the fiscal years 1984, 1985, and 1986, and any amount appropriated under this sentence shall remain available until expended.”

     Subsec. (d)(1).
 [Pub.
-L. 100–242, § 515(a)][/us/pl/100/242/s515/a], inserted dash before “(A)”, indented subpars.
+L. 100–242][/us/pl/100/242], § 515(a), inserted dash before “(A)”, indented subpars.
 (A) and (B), struck out “as the primary criterion,” in subpar.
 (A) and “and” at end of subpar.
 (B), added subpars.
 (C) and (D), and struck out former subpar.
 (C) which read as follows: “at least the following other criteria: demonstrated performance of the city or urban county in housing and community development programs; the extent to which the grant will stimulate economic recovery by leveraging private investment; the number of permanent jobs to be created and their relation to the amount of grant funds requested; the proportion of permanent jobs accessible to lower income persons and minorities, including persons who are unemployed; the impact of the proposed activities on the fiscal base of the city or urban county and its relation to the amount of grant funds requested; the extent to which State or local government funding or special economic incentives have been committed; and the feasibility of accomplishing the proposed activities in a timely fashion within the grant amount available.”

     Subsec. (d)(3) to (5).
 [Pub.
-L. 100–242, § 515(b)][/us/pl/100/242/s515/b], added pars.
+L. 100–242][/us/pl/100/242], § 515(b), added pars.
 (3) to (5).

     Subsec. (d)(5)(C), (D).
 [Pub.
 L. 100–404][/us/pl/100/404] added subpars.
 (C) and (D).

     Subsec. (d)(6).
 [Pub.
-L. 100–242, § 515(b)][/us/pl/100/242/s515/b], (g)(2), temporarily added par.
+L. 100–242][/us/pl/100/242], § 515(b), (g)(2), temporarily added par.
 (6), see Effective Date of 1988 Amendment note below.

     Subsec. (f).
 [Pub.
-L. 100–628, § 1084(a)][/us/pl/100/628/s1084/a], substituted “5305” for “5304” after “activities under this section or section”.
+L. 100–628][/us/pl/100/628], § 1084(a), substituted “5305” for “5304” after “activities under this section or section”.

     [Pub.
-L. 100–242, § 515(c)][/us/pl/100/242/s515/c], inserted at end “In any case in which the project proposes the repayment to the applicant of the grant funds, such funds shall be made available by the applicant for economic development activities that are eligible activities under this section or [section 5304 of this title][/us/usc/t42/s5304].
+L. 100–242][/us/pl/100/242], § 515(c), inserted at end “In any case in which the project proposes the repayment to the applicant of the grant funds, such funds shall be made available by the applicant for economic development activities that are eligible activities under this section or [section 5304 of this title][/us/usc/t42/s5304].
 The applicant shall annually provide the Secretary with a statement of the projected receipt and use of repaid grant funds during the next year together with a report acceptable to the Secretary on the use of such funds during the most recent preceding full fiscal year of the applicant.”

     Subsec. (h)(1).
 [Pub.
-L. 100–242, § 516(a)(1)][/us/pl/100/242/s516/a/1], (2), designated existing provision as par. “(1) Speculative projects” and inserted at end “The provisions of this paragraph shall apply only to projects that do not have identified intended occupants.”
+L. 100–242][/us/pl/100/242], § 516(a)(1), (2), designated existing provision as par. “(1) Speculative projects” and inserted at end “The provisions of this paragraph shall apply only to projects that do not have identified intended occupants.”

     Subsec. (h)(2) to (7).
 [Pub.
-L. 100–242, § 516(a)(3)][/us/pl/100/242/s516/a/3], added pars.
+L. 100–242][/us/pl/100/242], § 516(a)(3), added pars.
 (2) to (7).

     Subsec. (n)(1).
 [Pub.
-L. 100–628, § 1084(b)][/us/pl/100/628/s1084/b], directed that subsec. (n)(1) of this section as similarly amended first by provisions made effective by [section 101(g) of Pub.
+L. 100–628][/us/pl/100/628], § 1084(b), directed that subsec. (n)(1) of this section as similarly amended first by provisions made effective by [section 101(g) of Pub.
 L. 99–500][/us/pl/99/500/s101/g] and [Pub.
 L. 99–591][/us/pl/99/591] \[see 1986 Amendment note below and Codification note above\] and later by [section 515(i) of Pub.
 L. 100–242][/us/pl/100/242/s515/i] \[see below\] is amended to read as if the amendment by [Pub.
 L. 100–242][/us/pl/100/242] had not been enacted.

     [Pub.
-L. 100–242, § 515(i)][/us/pl/100/242/s515/i], made amendment identical to [Pub.
+L. 100–242][/us/pl/100/242], § 515(i), made amendment identical to [Pub.
 L. 99–500][/us/pl/99/500] and 99–591.
 See 1986 Amendment note below.

     Subsec. (r).
 [Pub.
-L. 100–242, § 515(d)][/us/pl/100/242/s515/d], amended subsec. (r) generally.
+L. 100–242][/us/pl/100/242], § 515(d), amended subsec. (r) generally.
 Prior to amendment, subsec. (r) read as follows: “In providing assistance under this section, the Secretary may not discriminate among programs on the basis of the particular type of activity involved, whether such activity is primarily a neighborhood, industrial, or commercial activity.”

     Subsec. (s).
 [Pub.
-L. 100–242, § 515(h)][/us/pl/100/242/s515/h], added subsec. (s).
+L. 100–242][/us/pl/100/242], § 515(h), added subsec. (s).

     1987—Subsec. (n)(1).
-For amendment by [§ 106 of Pub.
-L. 100–202][/us/pl/100/202/s106], see 1986 Amendment note below.
+For amendment by § 106 of [Pub.
+L. 100–202][/us/pl/100/202], see 1986 Amendment note below.

     Subsec. (n)(2)(A).
 [Pub.
-L. 100–202, § 101(f)][/us/pl/100/202/s101/f] \[title I, § 101\], inserted “, or on former Indian reservations in Oklahoma as determined by the Secretary of the Interior,” after “reservation”.
+L. 100–202][/us/pl/100/202], § 101(f) \[title I, § 101\], inserted “, or on former Indian reservations in Oklahoma as determined by the Secretary of the Interior,” after “reservation”.

     1986—Subsec. (n)(1).
 [Pub.
 L. 99–500][/us/pl/99/500] and 99–591, § 101(g), as enacted by [Pub.
 L. 100–202][/us/pl/100/202], inserted at end “Such term also includes the counties of Kauai, Maui and Hawaii in the State of Hawaii.”
 See Codification note above.